wso2/docs-mi/en/docs/learn/examples/jms-examples/producing-jms.md

-# How to produce JMS Messages
+# How to Produce JMS Messages

 This section describes how to configure WSO2 Micro Integrator to send messages to a JMS Queue.
 In this example, the Micro Integrator accepts messages via HTTP and sends them to a JMS queue.